 Oviraptor (often confused with ornithomimids, and once considered the "ultimate egg-stealer" among dinosaurs)

 Among prehistoric mammals, there's:

 Woolly mammoth and American mastodon (Usually called the ancestors of modern elephants, when they were only relatives; and were distinct animals, not synonyms)

 Sabre-tooth "tiger" (Likewise, often portrayed as the ancestor of modern cats, when it was only a relative, and not really a tiger, and thusly it is correctly termed "Sabre-toothed cat" (or even "Smilodon" if you're feeling particularly scientific))

-And then, there was the totally abysmal DinoZAURS, a cheap and obvious Power Rangers cash-in, with fossil versions of each of the Rangers' power animals changing into robot warriors who defended Earth.
+The abysmal DinoZAURS, a cheap and obvious Power Rangers cash-in, with fossil versions of each of the Rangers' power animals changing into robot warriors who defended Earth.
 It's remembered (if at all) for its memorably terrible CGI.
 And also for the fact that, when the Mammoth skeleton transformed into a robot, the skull of the mammoth (complete with tusks and trunk) became the pelvic area of the robot.
 Try to visualize it...

 Dinosaur King uses some stock dinosaurs, but they have no problem dipping into more obscure territory as well.

 Averted in the manga Jabberwocky.
 Most of the Petting Zoo People characters are more obscure dinosaurs.
 Fantastic Racism comes up not only against the human characters, but among the various species (one main character is an oviraptor, whose people faced persecution due to scientific theories that were popular before Science Marches On)